-Prof. Joseph Utsev stated this during a Ministerial Media Briefing held at the Ministry on Friday in Abuja.
+Prof. Utsev stated this during a Ministerial Media Briefing held at the Ministry on Friday in Abuja.

 Open defecation is the act of passing excrement in open area instead of using the toilet.